 - 4 cloves garlic (peeled & sliced)

-- 5 dashes red pepper flakes
+- ⅛ teaspoon red pepper flakes (plus extra for serving)

-- 1/4 teaspoon plus 1/3 teaspoon salt (divided use)
+- ¼ teaspoon plus ⅓ teaspoon salt (divided use)

-- 5 1/2 cups warm water (divided use)
+- 5 ½ cups warm water (divided use)

-- 1/3 cup freshly grated Parmesan cheese (plus extra for topping each serving)
+- ⅓ cup freshly grated Parmesan cheese (plus extra for topping each serving)

 - Rinse the broccoli and pat it dry.
 Cut off the thick stalks (and discard them) so that you have florets with 2-3 inches of the stems attached.
 Slice any thicker stems lengthwise in half.
 Slice your garlic into thin rounds.

 - When the broccoli is soft, add 5 cups of water to the pot.
-Add in 1/3 teaspoon salt and give it a quick stir.
-Cover the pan and increase heat to high.
-When the water is boiling, add the pasta and cook, uncovered, stirring periodically, until it is al dente.
+Add in ⅓ teaspoon salt and give it a quick stir.
+Cover the pan and increase the heat to high.
+When the water is boiling, add the pasta and cook, uncovered, stirring frequently, until it is al dente.

 - When the pasta is cooked, do not drain it.
 Turn off the heat and add in ⅓ cup Parmesan, stirring to combine.